- Selection condition

 <View to create>: Data source (or character string)

 View to create.
 A Data Source variable is used to optimize the access time to the view items.

-Name of data file used.
-This data file can correspond to a data file described in the analysis or by programming (HDescribeFile).
+Name of the data file used.
+This data file can correspond to a data file described in the analysis or through programming (HDescribeFile).
 You also have the ability to use a data source.